Imagine a building that can change its shape.

 “We want to train our students to become relevant leaders in this field 10 years from now, not just go be productive service professionals in an office when they graduate,” said Lynn, who is leading one of three sections in UCLA’s highly selective master of architecture II program known as SUPRASTUDIO.

-Students in the program spend a year working with one of three professors and an outside partner — a business, municipality or organization — on a specific theme aimed at using technology, architecture and urban design to help solve 21st century problems, such as sustaining a growing population despite limited natural resources or helping rebuild Haiti.
+Students in the program spend a year working with one of three professors and an outside collaborator — a business, municipality or organization — on a specific theme aimed at using technology, architecture and urban design to help solve 21st century problems, such as sustaining a growing population despite limited natural resources or helping rebuild Haiti.

 Lynn’s students this year are designing buildings with intelligent robotic movement.
-Lynn partnered with Boeing because of the company’s expertise with employing movement in its factories — huge platforms transport people working on jets so they can reach the highest sections of the planes they’re building.
+Lynn worked with Boeing because of the company’s expertise with employing movement in its factories — huge platforms transport people working on jets so they can reach the highest sections of the planes they’re building.

 “We’re looking at architecture and asking what can we move and how would we move them instead of just being open and closed.
 Maybe they might be moving subtly all day,” Lynn suggested.
 A room, for example, could shrink when no one’s using it, decreasing energy usage and other costs.
 “At UCLA we’re looking at people who are going to be … pushing culture, rather than following it.”